ktmeaton/balcony-garden/_posts/2022-05-28-planting-day.md

 color: rgb(250, 50, 50)
 feature-img: "assets/img/feature-img/circuit.jpeg"
 thumbnail: "assets/img/thumbnails/feature-img/circuit.jpeg"
-tags: [seeds, windy, dirt, planters]
+tags: [seeds, windy, dirt, planters, basil, beets, carrots, garlic, green onion, lettuce, parsnips, peppers, onion, radish, tomatoes, edmonton]
 excerpt_separator: <!--more-->
 ---

-- For tomatoes, I am trying the [tomato slice method](https://www.gardeningknowhow.com/edible/vegetables/tomato/planting-tomato-slices.htm).
+- For tomatoes, I am trying the [tomato slice method](https://www.gardeningknowhow.com/edible/vegetables/tomato/planting-tomato-slices.htm) for growing `tomatoes`.
-- Sprout and maturation times come from the packets or West Coast Seeds [How to Grow series](https://www.westcoastseeds.com/blogs/how-to-grow).
+- Sprout and maturation times come from the packets or West Coast Seeds' [How to Grow series](https://www.westcoastseeds.com/blogs/how-to-grow).
-- Farmers almanac: May 28 to September 15 (first frost) (111 days).
-Going to be cutting it close for harvest of root vegetables.
+- Next time, I will not sow seeds on an extremely windy day.
+25% of my parsnip seeds were lost to the wind!
+- The `lettuce` and `pepper` are mystery seeds 😊 I have no idea what variety they will grow.

+## Plants

+- All plants are from seeds except for `garlic` and `green onions`.

 | Plant        | Planter        | Type  | Sprout       | Mature       |
 |:-------------|:---------------|:------| :------------|:-------------|